4wayhandshake/4wayhandshake.github.io/content/walkthrough/soccer.md

 ['>>>VANILLA CSWSH DETECTED: ws://10.10.11.194:9091 likely vulnerable to vanilla CSWSH (any origin)']
 ```

 Unfortunately, like other XSS-adjacent vulnerabilities, this is only useful if I'm attempting to steal data from another user's interaction with the server.
-And as far as I know, I'm the only user on this box right now :eyes:.
+And as far as I know, I'm the only user on this box right now 👀.

-This got me thinking about what kind of vulnerability I really needed to find... :thinking: Clearly this ticket ID is being checked against some database (probably the MySQL database identified earlier).
+This got me thinking about what kind of vulnerability I really needed to find... 🤔 Clearly this ticket ID is being checked against some database (probably the MySQL database identified earlier).
 Really, the best thing would be an SQL injection.
 I did some searching on SQL Injection against websockets, and found [this page talking about it](https://rayhan0x01.github.io/ctf/2021/04/02/blind-sqli-over-websocket-automation.html) in the context of CTFs.

-> :bulb: Note to self:
+> 💡 Note to self:
 > Could I eavesdrop on the connection from **9091** to MySQL on **3306** (or **33060**)?
 > If a new connection is formed for every DB transaction, might be able to grab the connection string that way.
 Since it's local, that communication is unlikely to be encrypted.
 I'll check this out later.